paolodeangelis/Energy-GNoME/docs/blog/posts/material_page.md

 # **Introducing Material-Specific Web Pages in Energy-GNoME**

-We want to introduce a new feature that enhances the Energy-GNoME database's usability: **a dedicated web pages for individual materials**!
-This update brings a significant step forward in how researchers and enthusiasts can explore materials, leveraging advanced visualization tools and property insights and allowing, together with the dashboard, not computational material experts to explore the database entirely.
+We introduced a new feature that enhances the Energy-GNoME database's usability: **dedicated web pages for individual materials**!
+This update brings a significant step forward in how researchers and enthusiasts can explore materials, leveraging advanced visualization tools and property insights and allowing, together with the dashboard, people who are not computational material experts to explore the database entirely.

 <!-- more -->